lue-bird/elm-review-mini/README.md

 When wondering whether to enable a review, here's a checklist

-  - [ ] I have had problems with the pattern I want to forbid
+  - We had problems with the set of patterns we want to forbid
-  - [ ] I could not find a way to solve the problem by changing the API of the problematic code or introducing a new API
+  - We could not find a way to solve the problem by changing the API of the problematic code or introducing a new API
-  - [ ] If the review exists, I have read its documentation and the section about when not to enable the review, and it doesn't apply to my situation
+  - If the review already exists, we have read its documentation and the section about when not to enable the review
-  - [ ] I have thought very hard about what the corner cases could be and what kind of patterns this would forbid that are actually okay, and they are acceptable
+  - We have thought very hard about what the corner cases could be and what kind of patterns this would forbid that are actually acceptable
-  - [ ] I think the review explains well enough how to solve the issue, to make sure beginners are not blocked by it
+  - We think the review explains well enough how to solve the issue, to make sure beginners are not annoyed by it
-  - [ ] I have communicated with my teammates and they all agree to enforce the review
+  - I have communicated with my teammates and they all agree to enforce the review
-  - [ ] I am ready to disable the review if it turns out to be more disturbing than helpful
+  - I am ready to disable the review if it turns out to be more disturbing than helpful

 ## What if I disagree with a review on a specific case in my code?